zackayers/css-documentation/README.md

 .thing-heading-button { }
 ```

+### What is Specificity?

+Specificity is a weight that is applied to a given CSS declaration, determined by the number of each selector type in the matching selector.
+When specificity is equal to any of the multiple declarations, the last declaration found in the CSS is applied to the element.
+Specificity only applies when the same element is targeted by multiple declarations.
+As per CSS rules directly targeted element will always take precedence over rules that an element inherits from an ancestor.

+[Read More on Specificity] (https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity)

 ### Element States

 The dynamic nature and interactivity of the web means things are constantly changing states.
 Active, inactive; open, closed; expanded, collapsed.